-About CEE

-Conclusions

-2

-Preparing for the Al revolution

-Our leading organizations have discovered that successful implementation of AI requires an enterprisewide approach - one rooted in the continuous creation of value.
+About CEE Preparing for Al Orchestrated experiences Preparing for the Al revolution Our leading organizations have discovered that successful implementation of Al requires an enterprisewide approach - one rooted in the continuous creation of value.
 Value can come in the form of reduced friction for customers, more efficient costs for companies, improved customer engagement and increased sales.
 Leaders also connect AI to their company's core operations and have carefully navigated its implementation, enhancing their culture, preserving trust and minimizing risk throughout the process.

-© 2024 Copyright owned by one or more of the KPMG International entities.
-KPMG International entities provide no services to clients.
-All rights reserved.

-Global CEE 2023-24

-19

-Preparing for AI

-Orchestrated experiences

-Hall of Fame brands

-Conclusions

-Organizing for Al

-About CEE

-Al has wide-ranging uses and practices that requires intentional management and oversight.
+Organizing for Al Al has wide-ranging uses and practices that requires intentional management and oversight.
 Our leading companies have been very careful about how they approach Al management because they know putting management in the wrong place will constrain their results.

-As AI is a technology, there is a tendency for implementation to be IT or engineering led.
+As Al is a technology, there is a tendency for implementation to be IT or engineering led.
 However, this restricts growth and local flexibility.
-It also establishes AI as just a technology, diminishing its role in meeting functional needs, and supporting a company's growth and strategy agenda.
+It also establishes Al as just a technology, diminishing its role in meeting functional needs, and supporting a company's growth and strategy agenda.
 Similarly, decentralizing management to the functions can produce fragmented results where individual projects do not necessarily connect.
-So, while it may enable functional and departmental teams to prosper, it can limit cross-enterprise improvements and value.
+So, while it may enable functional and departmental teams to prosper, it can limit crossenterprise improvements and value.

-To avoid either scenario, research shows that AI implementation must be performed using a holistic enterprise-wide approach.3 In doing so, the initiative will need to align to and enable the organization's strategy, and aim to reduce costs and create value to the company and its customers.

-CEOs confirm the strategic impact of AI.
-Seventy percent of CEOs included in the 2023 KPMG CEO Outlook specified generative AI as one of their top priority investment areas.
-This means CEOs will likely need to consider how to lead and sponsor AI implementation through their leadership team.
+To avoid either scenario, research shows that Al implementation must be performed using a holistic enterprise-wide approach.3 In doing so, the initiative will need to align to and enable the organization's strategy, and aim to reduce costs and create value to the company and its customers.
+CEOs confirm the strategic impact of Al. Seventy percent of CEOs included in the 2023 KPMG CEO Outlook specified generative AI as one of their top priority investment areas.
+This means CEOs will likely need to consider how to lead and sponsor Al implementation through their leadership team.

-70%

-of CEOs included in the 2023 KPMG CEO Outlook specified generative AI as one of their top priority investment areas

 3 https://hbr.org/2019/07/building-the-ai-powered-organization

-Preparing for Al

-About CEE

-Orchestrated experience

-Hall of Fame brands Conclusions

-Focus on creating value

-Industry best practice suggests that identifying the value streams in the organization is an essential prerequisite before an AI implementation.
+Industry best practice suggests that identifying the value streams in the organization is an essential prerequisite before an Al implementation.
 Value streams are the sequence of activities that cut across departments and functions needed to maximize value to a customer.
 From a customer's initial request through to delivery, every product or service has an operational value stream.
 Value streams are persistent, enduring for as long as customers purchase a company's products or services.
 They also help organizations center around the customer in mapping workflows where each value stream can identify waste or redundant activities, and offer insights into throughput times and relevant costs.
 Such information can be used to identify Al use cases that can help reduce costs.
 Layering the customer journey atop the value stream can help companies better understand how a customer experiences the value for a specific product or service at a specific point in their journey.
 In financial services, for example, the value stream for mortgages and other related products aligns with the customer's personal journey in buying a home.

-This exercise also helps companies consider each point of contact between the customer and the company, the role the product or service plays in the customer's personal life as well as the customer's subjective perceptions of the experience.

-Companies have realized that they can't afford to do everything.
-They can't afford to not be clear about who they are and what they are trying to deliver for customers.
-So, they have had to orchestrate clearly around the things that are meaningful to them and to their brands and to their customers. and make sure that their front office, their middle office, and their back office is lined up to deliver that."
+This exercise also helps companies consider each point of contact between the customer and the company, the role the product or service plays in the customer's personal life as well as the customer's subjective perceptions of the experience. that are meaningful to them and to their brands and to their customers. and make sure that their front office, their middle office, and their back office is lined up to deliver that."

-Jenny Roche

-Connected Enterprise Lead, KPMG Australia
+Jenny Roche Connected Enterprise Lead.
+KPMG Australia